A Guide to Drinking Tap Water in American Samoa

 If you have any doubt about drinking water in American Samoa, follow these tips on making sure the water is safe to drink…

-4. Drink bottled water – Although not super for the environment, buying bottled water from your resort or a supermarket is a good way to stay safe.
+- Drink bottled water – Although not super for the environment, buying bottled water from a convenience store or a supermarket is a good way to stay safe.

 We elaborate further on these points in the "The Best Ways to Make Sure Water is Safe to Drink" section below.